cfe-lab/Kive/docs/dev_docs.md

     /mnt/bin/reticulate_splines /mnt/input/splines.csv /mnt/output/reticulation.csv

-You can write your script to expect the absolute file path to each input or output file.
+Write your script to expect the absolute file paths to all the input and output files.

 For example, you might have a script that reads people's names from a file, and writes greetings into another file: